-This application is over land located at 44 Nicole Drive, Cape Tribulation described as Lot 5 RP738897, and is for an impact assessable Material Change of Use for Nature-based Tourism.
-The use is currently operational on-site and this application is to formalise the existing situation.
+This application is over land located at 40-44 Nicole Drive, Cape Tribulation described as Lots 4 & 5 RP738897, and is for an impact assessable Material Change of Use for Short Term Accommodation (Farm Stay) and Caretakers Residence.
+The use is currently operational and this application is to formalise the existing situation and include a caretakers residence.

 The development includes 3 separate accommodation facilities which are let out separately and managed by an off-site manager.
+This application includes a new Caretaker's Accommodation over Lots 4 and 5 to allow for on-site management as required.
 The existing accommodation includes:

-- Self-contained 2-bedroom dwelling with attached garden apartment; and - 2 x existing one-bedroom self-contained cabins.
+- Self-contained 2-bedroom dwelling with attached garden apartment (Lot 5); and - 2 x existing one-bedroom self-contained cabins (Lot 5); and - A farm shed (Lot 4).